-Easy Pumpkin Spice Cookies with the flavors of the seasons
+Easy pumpkin cookies with the flavors of the seasons

 Linda Amendt shared this recipe for Pumpkin Spice Cookies with us from her book 400 Sensational Cookies.
 Slightly soft and chewy, these cookies offer the flavors of the season and more than a few aphrodisiac ingredients.

-For starters, these Pumpkin Spice Cookies call for a healthy dose of pumpkin.
-You might be shocked to learn that pumpkin’s an aphrodisiac.
+For starters, these Pumpkin Spice Cookies call, of course, for a healthy dose of pumpkin.
+This gourd isn’t on your list of date night foods?
+You might be shocked to learn that pumpkin is an aphrodisiac.
 But it’s loaded with the kind of nutrients that make your sexual system hum.

 Then there are the spices.
 Cinnamon, nutmeg and ginger are called the warming spices because they warm the body enough to make you feel like ripping off your clothes.
 (Ok, that’s not exactly the reason they’re referred to as the warming spices.
 But they do a great job of naturally warming the body.)